Middle Township High School

-Middle Township High School is a four-year public high school that serves students in ninth through twelfth grades from Middle Township in Cape May County, New Jersey, United States, operating as part of the Middle Township Public Schools.
+Middle Township High School is a four-year public high school that serves students in ninth through twelfth grades from Middle Township in Cape May County, in the U.S. state of New Jersey, operating as part of the Middle Township Public Schools.
 In addition to students from Middle Township, students from Avalon, Dennis Township, Stone Harbor and Woodbine attend the high school as part of sending/receiving relationships with their respective school districts.

 The school is in the Cape May Court House census-designated place.

-As of the 2021–22 school year, the school had an enrollment of 790 students and 64.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.
-There were 242 students (30.6% of enrollment) eligible for free lunch and 44 (5.6% of students) eligible for reduced-cost lunch.
-Enrollment was 900 in 2013.
+As of the 2023–24 school year, the school had an enrollment of 825 students and 66.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.5:1.
+There were 263 students (31.9% of enrollment) eligible for free lunch and 71 (8.6% of students) eligible for reduced-cost lunch.

 History

-By 2013, the high school's enrollment was declining, as Avalon, Dennis Township, and Stone Harbor were sending fewer students.
+By 2013, the high school's enrollment had hit 900 and was declining, as Avalon, Dennis Township, and Stone Harbor were sending fewer students.
 In 2013, the Woodbine School District changed its receiving high school district from Millville School District to Middle Township district.
 The first group of 15 ninth graders from Woodbine to be sent to Middle Township High School began attending in fall 2013.
 Lynda Anderson-Towns, superintendent of the Woodbine district, cited the closer proximity and smaller size of Middle Township High.
 Millville is 20 mi away from Woodbine while Middle Township High School is 12 mi away.